18066034545/ha-fusion/README.md

 #### Update

-To update to the latest version of ha-fusion, run the following commands:
+To update to the latest version of ha-fusion, run:

 ```bash
 docker-compose pull ha-fusion